Image of an audience watching a Ted Talk.

 “I do these talks to make a point that you can have a painful life.
 You can suffer.
 You can experience what it’s like to feel like a human being, all those messy and gross emotions.
 And yet, you can make a life for yourself that you are very very proud of.”

-In her Ted Talk, “Don’t wait to be healed to start serving humanity,” Claire Wineland shares her personal story of living with cystic fibrosis and how it led her to a greater understanding of the value of human connection, service, and gratitude.
+In her Ted Talk, “Don’t wait to be healed to start serving humanity,” Claire Wineland shares her personal story of living with cystic fibrosis.
+She speaks about how it led her to a greater understanding of the value of human connection, service, and gratitude.
 Despite facing countless health challenges throughout her life, Wineland has dedicated herself to spreading joy and positivity through her work.
 Wineland’s message is a powerful one: we don’t have to wait until we are “healed” to start making a difference in the world.
 In fact, our struggles and challenges can be the very thing that gives us the strength and perspective to help others and make a life we can be proud of.

 8. Embracing your expiry date